What are Resident Advisor Promotions?

-Meet with an Area Coordinator (AC) or Dean.
-Senior Staff members work closely with the ACs and Deans, so it’s important to know their roles and how your potential position collaboratively works to support the mission of Housing & Residence Life.
+- Meet with an HRL Assistant Dean.
+Senior Staff members work closely with the Deans and Program Coordinators, so it’s important to know their roles and how your potential position collaboratively works to support the mission of Housing & Residence Life.
 We encourage you to closely review the description of the position for which you’re applying to get a better sense of these relationships.

 - Familiarize yourself with the core values and mission of Housing & Residence Life.
 As a member of the Executive Committee, you will uphold these tenets and it is important you understand them well and can speak to your personal understanding.